 - Have an ongoing quality assurance program

 These health centers provide a comprehensive set of health services, including behavioral health, primary care, chronic care management, preventive care, and other services, such as radiology, laboratory services, dental, transportation, translation, and social services.

 Which populations seek care at FQHCs most often?

 The purpose of FQHCs is to serve communities that may have financial disadvantages, language barriers, geographic barriers, or other specific needs.

-According to the HRSA, 1 in 12 people across the United States rely on FQHCs for care including 3.5 publicly housed patients, 1.4 million homeless patients, 1 million agricultural workers, and more than 355,000 veterans.
+According to the HRSA, 1 in 11 people across the United States rely on FQHCs for care.

-Although FQHCs are an essential part of health care, they still face some challenges.
-Due to the large volume of patients that these clinics serve, wait times for an appointment can be lengthy.
+Although FQHCs are essential in healthcare, they still face some challenges.
+Due to the large volume of patients these clinics serve, wait times for an appointment can be lengthy.
 In addition, there is usually a high turnover of providers at FQHCs, which impacts continuity of care.
-But, despite challenges with scheduling and provider turnover, FQHCs play a major role in ensuring equitable care for the underserved.
+But, despite challenges with scheduling and provider turnover, FQHCs play a major role in ensuring equitable care for medically underserved populations.

 Healthcare Insights are developed with healthcare commercial intelligence from the Definitive Healthcare platform.
 Want even more insights?
 Start a free trial now and get access to the latest healthcare commercial intelligence on hospitals, physicians, and other healthcare providers.